saarmstrong/vagrants/README.md

 vagrants
 ========

-Vagrant & Puppet files I frequently use.

-As of now these are pretty generic, but will soon have more configuration and tweaks specific to project types.
+Generic Vagrant/Puppet files I frequently use for starting projects for work and play.
+Currently these are pretty generic but will soon have more customizations and tweaks for specific use cases.